Heirloom Gardens

 Just as they did in the 1800s, some of the gardens—both large and small—serve as decorative, yet complementary, elements to the buildings.
 The Livingston-Backus garden, for example, is laid out in a classical style compatible with the architecture it surrounds: a Federal-style garden house, built in 1826 in Cortland, NY, and the main residence, built in Rochester’s Third Ward c.
 1827-40.

-A wisteria-covered pergola stands at one edge of the garden and boxwood-trimmed beds of fruit trees, tulips, bearded iris, tree peonies, phlox, roses, columbine. and hosta provide a display of color throughout the growing season.
+A wisteria-covered pergola stands at one edge of the garden and boxwood-trimmed beds of fruit trees (pear), tulips, bearded iris, tree peonies, phlox, roses, Rose of Sharon (seventeen varieties!), columbine. and hosta provide a display of color throughout the growing season.

 Hyde House Garden